pump-io/pump.io/API.md

 `bto` and `bcc` properties won't be shown to any users except the author.

-The ActivityPump uses the addresses for three things:
+pump.io uses the addresses for three things:

 * *Delivery of activities*.
 Depending on the addresses, the activity will be delivered either to local user inboxes or to remote users